nplan-io/ml_paper_club/README.md

  - [06/10/2022] IN PERSON THIS WEEK Vahan presents: Ziang Chen, Jialin Liu, Xinshang Wang, Jianfeng Lu, Wotao Yin [On Representing Linear Programs by Graph Neural Networks](https://arxiv.org/pdf/2209.12288.pdf)

 IN-PERSON ATTENDANCE: For those who want to join in person this week.
-Please go to the reception at our office building (133 Whitechapel High St, London E1 7PT) and say you are here for a meeting with nPlan IN MEETING ROOM 4.
+Please go to the reception at our office building (133 Whitechapel High St, London E1 7PT) and say you are here for a meeting with nPlan IN OUR OFFICE CONFERENCE ROOM ON FLOOR 7.
 IF YOU ARE ATTENDING IN PERSON PLEASE RSVP ON OUR [MEETUP PAGE](https://www.meetup.com/ML-Paper-Club/) SO WE CAN GET A HEADCOUNT FOR FOOD IN THE PAPER CLUB.

 VIRTUAL ATTENDANCE: For those who want to join online this week [Webinar Meeting](https://us02web.zoom.us/j/88553741757)